regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 Basically `nuxtjs` is a [static site generator](https://www.staticgen.com/){target="_blank" rel="noopener"} like many others out there.
 Either you never heard about static site generators (and JAMStack) or you probably have been playing around with `gatsby`, `jekyll`, `hugo` or `next.js` (I'm going to stop here).
 If you can agree on the second argument you can just add `nuxtjs` to the list which is based on `vue` where others based on react like gatsby and nextjs or go like hugo.
 If you new to static site generators I have to slightly disappoint you.
 I don't have a tutorial yet.
 But if you into modern web development with possible wordpress background.
 Read some stuff about JAMStack and you will never go back (i guess not).

 Ok now to `nuxtjs`.
 The reason why I prefer `nuxtjs` above other frameworks is because it's build on `vue`.
 And `vue` is awesome.
-After `angularjs` went from v1 -> 2.0, I switch to `react`.
-But honestly I never felt comfortable with `jsx`.
-It's just not the way I think we should write code.
-After long wait I gave `vue` a try and it was really awesome to develop with it.
-I'm just bit a afraid of [vue 3](https://dev.to/danielelkington/vue-s-darkest-day-3fgh#0){target="_blank" rel="noopener"} which seems to be more react than vue.
-But lets go on for now.
+After `angularjs` went from v1 to  2.0 I was looking for alternatives and found `react`.
+The modular component approach is great but honestly I never felt comfortable with `jsx`.
+So I gave `vue` a try which was a good decision since it has been my favourite frontend framework right now.
+I'm just bit a afraid of [vue 3](https://dev.to/danielelkington/vue-s-darkest-day-3fgh#0){target="_blank" rel="noopener"} which looks more than react.

 ### 1.2 leaflet

-If you ever wanted to build interactive maps you can build them on some super cool services like [mapbox](https://www.mapbox.com){target="_blank" rel="noopener"}, [google maps](https://developers.google.com/maps/documentation/javascript/tutorial){target="_blank" rel="noopener"} and many more.
+If you ever wanted to build interactive maps you can build them on some super cool services like [mapbox](https://www.mapbox.com){target="_blank" rel="noopener"}, [https://openlayers.org/](https://openlayers.org/){target="_blank" rel="noopener"},  [google maps](https://developers.google.com/maps/documentation/javascript/tutorial){target="_blank" rel="noopener"} and many more.
 And there is [leaflet](https://github.com/Leaflet/Leaflet){target="_blank" rel="noopener"} which seems on the first sight a bit outdated in terms of their website but its open source and maintained.
 And on top of that there is an vuejs library called `vue2-leaflet` which we're going to use in this project.

 ### 1.3 algolia